ReLaX: Reasoning with Latent Exploration for Large Reasoning Models: Proposed Methodology

+where $\mathcal{F}$ defines a stochastic nonlinear dynamical system over the latent state space.
+The stochasticity $\omega_t$ (e.g., temperature, top-$p$, and top-$k$ sampling) not only determines the decoded CoT, but also injects perturbations into the latent trajectory.
+The extent to which these perturbations induce effective exploration depends on the richness of the intrinsic hidden state dynamics, which determines whether stochastic inputs can be translated into diverse latent trajectories.

-The Koopman operator provides a powerful framework for analyzing such nonlinear dynamics by transforming the original latent dynamics into a globally linear representation in a theoretical infinite-dimensional space.
-For each hidden state $x$, the corresponding Koopman operator $\mathcal{K}$ characterizes the linear temporal evolution of $g(x)$, whose spectral modes reveal the latent dynamics of growth, decay, and oscillation, ultimately shaping output reasoning patterns.
-Therefore, the distribution of these spectral modes can well reflect the flexibility of underlying computations during reasoning: \emph{a concentrated spectrum denotes repetitive dynamics, while a dispersed spectrum marks richer dynamical regimes that yield more diverse outputs.}
+However, the nonlinear and high-dimensional nature of latent dynamics presents substantial challenges for effectively and accurately capturing their underlying dynamics.
+The Koopman operator offers a rigorous framework for analyzing nonlinear dynamics by embedding the latent dynamics into an infinite-dimensional function space, where their evolution is governed by a linear operator $\mathcal{K}$.
+The spectral decomposition of $\mathcal{K}$ reveals fundamental dynamical modes (e.g., growth, decay, and oscillation) that govern the structure of the resulting reasoning trajectories.
+Therefore, the distribution of spectral modes characterizes the intrinsic structure of the underlying dynamics: a concentrated spectrum implies degenerate, repetitive behavior, whereas a dispersed spectrum signifies a richer and more expressive dynamical system.

 Leveraging this insight, we put forward DSD as an operational proxy for the policy model’s computational flexibility.
 Formally, given a sequence of hidden states $x \in \mathbb{R}^{T \times d}$ and its approximated Koopman operator $\mathcal{K}$, the DSD is defined as the variance of the Koopman eigenvalue magnitudes: